-However, more studies are necessary before researchers can say with certainty that CBD oil is an effective treatment for arthritis pain.
+That said, more studies are necessary before researchers can say with certainty that CBD oil is an effective treatment for arthritis pain.

 Will CBD help with arthritis, and will it be better than the drugs that are currently available?

-Is CBD Legal?
-Hemp-derived CBD products (with less than 0.3 percent THC) are legal on the federal level, but are still illegal under some state laws.
-Marijuana-derived CBD products are illegal on the federal level, but are legal under some state laws.
-Check your state’s laws and those of anywhere you travel.
-Keep in mind that nonprescription CBD products are not FDA-approved, and may be inaccurately labeled.
+Is CBD legal?
+Hemp-derived CBD products with less than 0.3% THC are legal federally but still illegal under some state laws.
+Cannabis-derived CBD products, on the other hand, are illegal federally but legal under some state laws.
+Check local legislation, especially when traveling.
+Also, keep in mind that the Food and Drug Administration (FDA) have not approved nonprescription CBD products, which may be inaccurately labeled.